Mail-Order Shopping for Audio Equipment

 For all you know, that rock-bottom price you see at some

-random mail-order company is because theyre shipping you a rock instead of what you
+random mail-order company is because they’re shipping you a rock instead of what you

 ordered.
 You may have noticed that many of the search engines include some rating for how